wavefrontHQ/docs/pages/doc/trace_data_query.md

 ## Submitting Trace Queries

 You query for traces by describing the spans they must contain.
-You can optionally specify duration thresholds that the traces must satisfy.
+You can optionally specify duration thresholds that the returned traces must satisfy.

 You submit queries and [view the results](#understanding-trace-query-results) in the Traces browser.